Effective Field Theory after a New-Physics Discovery: Evolution equations for the Wilson coefficients

 Using arguments based on conformal symmetry, it was shown in \cite{Hill:2004if} how the convolution in (\ref{Gam55}) can be diagonalized by expanding the Wilson coefficients in a suitable basis of Jacobi polynomials.
 This will be discussed in more detail elsewhere.

 Next, we find that the operators $O_{Q_L\bar Q_L G}$ and $O_{q_R\bar q_R G}$ mix into the three mixed-chirality operators in (\ref{O35}).
-The diagram responsible for this mixing is shown on the left-hand side in Figure~\ref{fig:opmix}.
+The diagrams responsible for this mixing are shown in the top row of Figure~\ref{fig:opmix}.
 The evolution equations for the Wilson coefficients of these operators read

 and (only if $C_{GG}=\widetilde C_{GG}=0$\,!)

 where we have defined the mixing kernel

 The anomalous dimensions $\Gamma_{Q_L\bar q_R\,\phi}^{(i)}$ and $\Gamma_{Q_L\bar q_R}$ have been given in (\ref{eq73}).
 For simplicity, we have omitted the dependence of the Wilson coefficients on the new-physics scales $M_S$ and $M$, as well as the dependence of the anomalous dimensions on the scale $M_S$.